vkbsb/ccbClassGen/README.md

 The script will generate WordRushMain.cpp and WordRushMain.h files with all the member variables and member functions defined / required for the class.

+#TODO

+1) Makesure you do not add duplicate member variables.
+2) MakeSure that duplicate method access do not create multiple functions.
+3) Code merging instead of replacing, for incremental updates on ccb files.